oumist/lab1-git-race/description.md

 * Add two integer numbers
 * Show a link to a youtube video
 * Show current browser and version
+* Show your IP, Hostname and the JAVA version used
+* Generate a safe password and modify it
 * Roll the dice to resolve disputes

 ## Table of Contents